What is qualitative content analysis primarily focused on?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

-Qualitative content analysis is fundamentally focused on interpreting and analyzing textual or visual data.
-This approach seeks to understand the underlying meanings, themes, and patterns within the content being studied, rather than just quantifying aspects of it.
+Qualitative content analysis is primarily focused on interpreting and analyzing textual or visual data.
+This method revolves around understanding the underlying meanings, themes, and patterns within qualitative data, which often comes from sources such as interviews, open-ended survey responses, media content, and other narrative formats.

 Subscribe